 - A1.
 Governance structures vary by jurisdiction and by entity, reflecting influences such as different cultural and legal backgrounds, and size and ownership characteristics.
 For example: - In some jurisdictions, a supervisory (wholly or mainly non-executive) board exists that is legally separate from an executive (management) board (a "two-tier board" structure).
 In other jurisdictions, both the supervisory and executive functions are the legal responsibility of a single, or unitary, board (a "one-tier board" structure). - In some entities, those charged with governance hold positions that are an integral part of the entity's legal structure, for example, company directors.
 In others, for example, some government entities, a body that is not part of the entity is charged with governance. - In some cases, some or all of those charged with governance are involved in managing the entity.
 In others, those charged with governance and management comprise different persons. - In some cases, those charged with governance are responsible for approving3 the entity's financial statements (in other cases management has this responsibility). - A2.
 In most entities, governance is the collective responsibility of a governing body, such as a board of directors, a supervisory board, partners, proprietors, a committee of management, a council of governors, trustees, or equivalent persons.
 In some smaller entities, however, one person may be charged with governance, for example, the owner-manager where there are no other owners, or a sole trustee.
 When governance is a collective responsibility, a subgroup such as an audit committee or even an individual, may be charged with specific tasks to assist the governing body in meeting its responsibilities.
 Alternatively, a subgroup or individua may have specific, legally identified responsibilities that differ from those of the governing body. - A3.
 Such diversity means that it is not possible for this SSA to specify for all audits the person(s) with whom the auditor is to communicate particular matters.
 Also, in some cases, the appropriate person(s) with whom to communicate may not be clearly identifiable from the applicable legal framework or other engagement circumstances, for example, entities where the governance structure is not formally defined, such as some family-owned entities, some not-for-profit organisations, and some government entities.
 In such cases, the auditor may need to discuss and agree with the engaging party the relevant person(s) with whom to communicate.
 In deciding with whom to communicate, the auditor's understanding of an entity's governance structure and processes obtained in accordance with SSA 315 (Revised 2021)4 is relevant.
-The appropriate person(s) with whom to communicated. - A4.
-SSA 600 includes specific matters to be communicated by group auditors with those charged with governance.5 When the entity is a component of a group, the appropriate person(s) with whom the component auditor communicates depends on the engagement circumstances and the matter to be communicated.
-In some cases, a number of components may be conducting the same businesses within the same system of internal control and using the same accounting practices.
-Where those charged with governance of those components are the same (e.g., common board of directors), duplication may be avoided by dealing with these components concurrently for the purpose of communication.
+The appropriate person(s) with whom to communicate may vary depending on the matter to be communicated. - A4.
+SSA 600 (Revised) includes specific matters to be communicated by the group auditor with those charged with governance of the group.5 The matters communicated may include those brought to the attention of the group auditor by component auditors that the group auditor judges to be significant to the responsibilities of those charged with governance of the group.
+Component auditors also may communicate matters to those charged with governance of the component.6 In those circumstances, the appropriate person(s) with whom the component auditor communicates depends on the engagement circumstances and the matter to be communicated.
+In some cases, a number of entities or business units may be conducting the same businesses within the same system of internal control and using the same accounting practices.
+Where those charged with